Neon Genesis Evangelion: Shinji Ikari Raising Project: Plot

-After episode 7, the player will have the ability to move to and from Thanatos and the Pathos route, a version of events which follows basically the same plot outline but in a more comedic fashion.
+After episode 7, the player will have the ability to move to and from the Thanatos and Pathos routes, a version of events which follows basically the same plot outline but in a more comedic fashion.
 This route sees Shinji and the other characters doing a number of recreational activities to progress in the story, such as selling ice-cream, camping and synchronized swimming.
 This route also sees both Toji Suzuhara and Kensuke Aida becoming Eva pilots.
 It culminates in the Third Impact being prevented, as well as a number of additional, optional endings determined by the player's stats.

 Starting in episode 21, the third route, Campus, which loosely adapts the alternate, slice-of-life-esque world presented in episode 26 of the original series, may be unlocked by the player.
-This route sees Shinji attending class in a universe with no Evas or Angels, living a normal life as a teenage boy, where the staff at Nerv are now his teachers and the original Evangelion series is a fictional work written by him and Kaworu Nagisa in class.
+This route sees Shinji attending class in a universe with no Evas or Angels, living a normal life as a teenage boy, where the staff at NERV are now his teachers and the original Evangelion series is a fictional work written by him and Kaworu Nagisa in class.
 Mana Kirishima, the secondary protagonist of previous Evangelion video game Girlfriend of Steel, is also now one of the students of class 2-A, and his mother, Yui Ikari, is alive and away on international work.
 This path culminates in one of two ways: either the player chooses to have Shinji end the Evangelion story with 'a happy ending in the new world', and the path will continue until episode 26 and give the player one of several Campus-specific ending combinations, or they will choose to end it by returning to the original world, and the path will terminate on episode 24 and return to the Pathos route instead.

 All three main routes can be identified by the player by looking at the dialogue box shown in each episode.
 The Thanatos route's dialogue box has a dark grey border with the words 'Neon Genesis Evangelion' embedded above the character portrait.
 The Pathos route's dialogue box is a lighter grey with two green stripes on either side of the character portrait.
 The Campus route's dialogue box is purple with a gold trim around the edges.
-After episode 21, the player is locked into the route they're on, except in the case of Campus, which allows the player to decide between it and the Pathos route on episode 24.
+After episode 21, the player is locked into the route they are on, except in the case of Campus, which allows the player to decide between it and the Pathos route on episode 24.

 The game also features an additional route, Kaworu Nagisa Education Project, which is unlocked when the player finishes a single playthrough of the main game.
 This route spans a single episode and sees the player take control of both Kaworu and Ritsuko Akagi in the place of Shinji and Misato.
 Ritsuko is tasked by Seele with educating Kaworu, their goal being for Kaworu to seduce Shinji, to distract him and allow them to use Unit-01 as the helm of the Human Instrumentality Project.
 This route can culminate in four endings.